 - 1. Score 75% or better on pre-exit/exit exam (only two attempts). - 2.
 Maintain a minimum 2.5 GPA on a 4.0 scale - 3.
 Earn a minimum C grade in all dietetic and cognate courses as outlined in this section. - 4.
-Earn a minimum 75% score on all tests, projects and assignments. - 5.
-Student must spend at least one summer acquiring pre-approved work or volunteer experience in the field of dietetics.
+Earn a minimum 75% score on all tests, projects and assignments. - Spend at least one summer acquiring pre-approved work or volunteer experience in the field of dietetics.